surya221718/Fraud-Detection/README.md

 ### 2. Request Validation

-FastAPI uses a Pydantic model to validate the incoming transaction request and ensure the required fields have the expected data types.
+FastAPI uses a **Pydantic model** to validate incoming transaction requests and ensure the required fields have the expected data types.

 ### 3. Feature Processing